 Cognitive Behavioral Therapy

 It is a therapy, which helps alter the typical negative thinking patterns known as cognitive distortions, which can help overcome depression.
 There are many self-help books, online courses, and applications, which can help you alter your thinking patterns.
+You might also seek assistance from an online psychotherapist, such as those available in Aspiring Families, who can guide you in the right direction.

 Get rid of procrastination